Host Live Sessions Online

-- Use Blackboard Collaborate Ultra web conferencing software or MS Teams Video to host a live online session of your class or tutorial.
-This software includes screensharing, whiteboard, polling, and chat functions.
+- Webinar tools generally include additional tools such as: screen sharing, whiteboard, polling, and chat functions.
 Sessions can also be recorded, and the session links can be shared with students to view on Quercus.
-For examples of effective uses of webinars for teaching, please see CTSI’s Real-time Teaching and Learning Online with Webinars page.
+For examples of effective uses of webinars for teaching, please see CTSI’s UofT Examples and Profiles page.

 - Use Discussions or PeppeR in Quercus to encourage student interaction with course content, with their peers, and with instructors and Teaching Assistants.
 For examples of online discussion activities, please see CTSI’s Engaging Students in an Online Environment page and Facilitating Discussions.